Top Money-Saving Thanksgiving Tips

 Thanksgiving is one of my favorite holidays, but when you’re hosting a big dinner for your family and friends, it puts to the test your best money-saving skills.
 All that delicious food and beautiful decor can make a serious dent in your budget.
 The good news is that it doesn’t have to.
 It takes a bit of planning and you might need to shop around for deals, but it’s worth it.

-Here are my best money-saving hacks for Thanksgiving:
+Here are my top money-saving hacks for Thanksgiving:

 - Keep the decor simple.
 Use candles, pine cones and small pumpkins to decorate your table.
 Reuse what you have at home already but rearrange it differently.

 - Make your own centerpieces.
 Your kids can help you make these beautiful (and fun!) corncobs or pumpkins using recycled toilet paper rolls.
-They can also make placecards.
+They can also make place cards with Dollar Store items.

 - Look for BOGO (buy one, get one) deals, and shop around.
 You might need to make a few stops but your wallet will thank you.